przemekciacka/time_tracker_live/NOTES.md

 - How do I define my own reusable components in Phoenix LiveView?
 - Why are LiveView templates (e.g. `timer_live.html.heex`) kept in the same directory as the LiveView module, while controller templates are placed in directory named after controller (e.g. `page_html/`)?
 - Is it possible to do optimistic UI with LiveView?
+- What's the significant difference between function pattern matching vs. `if` conditional statement?
+- Is it possible to call `handle_call` from within `handle_call` in GenServer?
+I faced with `process attempted to call itself` error.

 ## 🧠 Insights / Lessons Learned